builders/docs/docs/resources/people.md

 ---
-description: The subjects are valued according to their ability to extract value from other subjects
+description: Humans are a commodity and a resource from which to extract value
 ---

 # People

+## Humans are a commodity and a resource from which to extract value

-## The subjects of the Crown are valued according to their ability to extract value from other subjects
+The subjects of the Crown are valued according to their ability to extract value from other subjects.

 People are a commodity with little actual value, especially in terms of materials.
-In the logic of market valuation, humans are a liability that figures primarily toward the debits accrued in the payment of salaries and benefits.
+In the logic of market valuation, humans are a liability in economic analyses that associate employees primarily with the debits accrued in the payment of salaries and benefits.

 ## Market Economics